British supermarkets' plea to shoppers - stop panic buying

-The British Retail Consortium (BRC), which represents supermarket groups including market leader Tesco, Sainsbury's, Asda and Morrisons, said retailers have come together to write to their customers, calling on them to be considerate in the way they shop.
+The British Retail Consortium (BRC), which represents supermarket groups, said retailers had come together to write to their customers, calling on them to be considerate in the way they shop.

-Their letter will be published in adverts in national newspapers on Sunday and Monday.
+The letter, signed by Tesco, Sainsbury's, Asda, Morrisons, Aldi, Lidl, Coop, Waitrose, M&S, Iceland, Ocado and Costcutter, was published in adverts in national newspapers on Sunday.

 "We understand your concerns but buying more than is needed can sometimes mean that others will be left without.
-There is enough for everyone if we all work together," Helen Dickinson, chief executive of the BRC, says in the letter.
+There is enough for everyone if we all work together," the letter said.

 Social media has been awash over the last week with pictures of empty shelves in Britain's major supermarkets, with items like dried pasta, toilet rolls and canned food particularly sought after.

+Britain's Health Secretary Matt Hancock said the government was confident that food supplies were secure, but everybody had to act responsibly as part of a national effort.

+"If you are buying food for instance and loo roll you buy what you need, because there's an impact on others," he told BBC's Andrew Marr programme on Sunday.

-Trading in UK supermarkets has been intense, with some shop bosses saying it can only be compared to the pre-Christmas rush.
+Trading in British supermarkets has been intense, with some shop bosses saying it can only be compared to the pre-Christmas rush.

-Anecdotal evidence suggested activity has stepped-up further since Thursday when Prime Minister Boris Johnson said those showing even mild symptoms of having the virus should self-isolate for at least seven days.
+Anecdotal evidence suggested activity had stepped-up further since Thursday when Prime Minister Boris Johnson said those showing even mild symptoms of having the virus should self-isolate for at least seven days.

 As of Saturday, 21 people had died after testing positive for COVID-19 in Britain, health authorities said.

-In the letter to customers, Dickinson says food retailers are working closely with government and suppliers to keep food moving quickly through the system and making more deliveries to stores to ensure shelves are stocked.
+The food retailers said in the letter they were working closely with government and suppliers to keep food moving quickly through the system and making more deliveries to stores to ensure shelves were stocked.

-She also says retailers with online delivery and click-and-collect services are running at full capacity.
+They also said retailers with online delivery and click-and-collect services were running at full capacity.

-Tesco chairman John Allan said on Thursday it was unlikely the retailer, which has a 27.2% UK grocery market share, would experience anything more than "very short term, temporary" shortages of certain products.
+Tesco Chairman John Allan said on Thursday it was unlikely the retailer, which has a 27.2% share of the British grocery market, would experience anything worse than "very short term, temporary" shortages of certain products.

 By James Davey